jarell-santella/Images-to-PDF/README.md

 # Images to PDF

-This is just a small script that I created in 10 minutes for my amazing girlfriend who is a storyboard artist to put multiple images together into a single PDF file.
+This is just a small script that I created in 10 minutes for my amazing girlfriend who is a storyboard artist to put multiple images together into a single PDF file, such that it works seamlessly with [Speaker Deck](https://speakerdeck.com/).
 Each page of the PDF represents a single image, and the pages of the PDF are created in order of the last modified date of each image (descending).
 I later polished it and added a lot of robustness as well as exception handling, and here we are.

 ## How to use